VirtoCommerce/vc-docs/platform/developer-guide/docs/Extensibility/extending-dynamic-expression-tree.md

     }
 ```

-## Register Your Extension in module.cs
+## Register your extension in module.cs

 To register your extension in the **module.cs** file: